nju-websoft/SkeletonKBQA/README.md

 ## Configuration
 The cofiguration of SkeletonKBQA is in common/globals_args.py.
-* root: the root of all data in SkeletonKBQA, default E:/dataset.
+* root: root of all data, default E:/dataset.
-* q_mode: select a specific KBQA dataset, SkeletonKBQA supports three datasets: lcquad, graphq, and cwq.
+* q_mode: a specific KBQA dataset: lcquad, graphq, and cwq.
-* parser_mode: select skeleton or dependency.
+* parser_mode: skeleton or dependency.
 * sutime: the jar files path of SUTime Java library tool.
 * corenlp_ip_port: the ip port of Stanford CoreNLP server.
 * dbpedia_pyodbc: the odbc of DBpedia virtuoso server.